At 103, Loyola’s Sister Jean reflects on life, prayer and basketball in memoir

 The 103-year-old nun who’s credited with praying the Loyola men’s basketball team to the 2018 Final Four has written her first book.

 Sister Jean Dolores Schmidt’s memoir, “Waking Up with Purpose!
-What I’ve Learned in My First Hundred Years,” publishes Tuesday.
+What I’ve Learned in My First Hundred Years,” comes out Tuesday.

 Well known to Chicagoans, Schmidt — better known as “Sister Jean” — is a Sister of Charity of the Blessed Virgin Mary and the chaplain for the Loyola Ramblers men’s basketball team.